geo200cn/geo200cn.github.io/tidyr.md

 Ugly, right?

-You may have also noticed the *NAME* variable in the tibble was stored (by default) as a character vector and not a factor, as was done in *counties.df*.
+You may have also noticed that the *NAME* variable in the tibble was stored (by default) as a character vector and not a factor, as was done in *counties.df*.

 ```r